 - Some swear openly, some swear with substitute symbols (like “$hit”, “a$$hat”, etc.), while some don’t swear at all.
-Just goes to show that you don’t need to swear to win a Golden Nameplate award.
+It just goes to show that you don’t need to swear to win a Golden Nameplate award.
 But a little salt sometimes helps to make the meat taste better.

-Bottom-line: Each of these winners is strong in his or her own way.
+Bottom line: Each of these winners is strong in his or her way.
 The one common thread?
 They write good sh*t!

 Without further adieu, here are the 2017 winners of the more-prestigious-than-Plutus Golden Nameplate awards!

 DonebyForty.com was one of the first blogs I stumbled upon after gorging on MMM’s posts a few years back.
 You can immediately tell this guy knows how to write.
 Check out this ditty on Sunk Costs if you’re not familiar with DBF’s work.
 (Something is amiss if you’re familiar with my work and not his at this point, but oh well…)

 The topics have depth and the posts are succinct.
 I know that when I’m all read up on how to save money on cat litter, I can stop over to DonebyForty.com for some meaningful prose.
 (Tweet THAT!)